rikwatson/notes/javascript.webworkers.md

 Full example of BLOB inline worker:

-Works in Chrome and Safari - not sure about iOS.
+Works in Chrome and Safari - not sure about iOS. - yes (Via http://caniuse.com/)

 ```html
 <!DOCTYPE html>